mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 - A ship hit results in an explosion animation at the hit location on the gameboard grid, followed by a fire marker at the location, an explosion sound, a notification of the hit location in the player message area, and an update to the relevant player's hit score in the sidebar.
 - A ship miss results in an splash animation at the hit location on the gameboard grid, followed by a splash marker at the location, a splash sound, a notification of the miss location in the player message area, and an update to the relevant player's miss score in the sidebar.
 - A ship being hit across all of its grid locations means the ship is sunk.
 Sinking a ship results in a explosion and sinking sound, a notification of the ship that was sunk in the player message area, an update to the relevant player's Ship count in the sidebar, and a red X icon being placed over the relevant player's sunk ship.
+- If a computer's hip is sunk the ship which was previously not visibile is made visible.
-- User stories covered: 10, 11, 12
+- User stories covered: 1, 10, 11, 12, 13, 14

-#### Computer Opponent

-- The player plays against a computer opponent that randomly place's hidden ships on the computer's gameboard grid for the player to take shots on.
-- Compouter ships become visibile to the palyer once sunk.
-- The computer takes random shots on the player's gameboard grid.
-- User stories covered:

 #### Win and Loss Notification

 - When a the player or computer's ships are all sunk a win game modal is show and a sound played to let the player know if they ahve won or lost.
 - The player's score and high score are presented.
 - A New Game button is presented to allow the player to start a new game while maintining their name and score values.
+- User stories covered: 1, 13, 14, 15, 16

+### Alternating Player Gameboard grids on Small Screens

+- On small screens and mobile devices, the active gameboard grid is moved to the top of the gameboard column to allow the player to see and interact with the active gaeeboard grid without having to scroll.
-- User stories covered: 13
+- User stories covered: 1, 10, 12

 ### Footer

-- Which contains a link to the Feedback apge and and the developer's GitHub page
+- Contains a link to the Feedback page and and the developer's GitHub page
-- User stories covered:

-### Alternating Player Gameboard grids on Small Screens

-- On small screens and mobile devices, the  gameboard grids in an alternating arrangement on small screens for better visibility.
-- User stories covered:
+- User stories covered: 18

 #### Feedback Form

-- A feedback page which include a feedback form to collect a player's name, email address, and feedback message.
+- A feedback page which includes a feedback form to collect a player's name, email address, and feedback message.
 - The feedback form connects to the EmailJS service to validate the form fields and email the form data to the developer
 - A thank you message is shown on the same page when the form has beens ubmitted a New Game button is rpesented to the player so they can navigate back to the game.
-- User stories covered:
+- User stories covered: 18

 #### 404 Page

 - Display a customized 404 page with a link to start a new game.
-- User stories covered: 14
+- User stories covered: 19

 #### Desktop & Larger Screens